C++20

 - Thanks to coroutines, asynchronous programming in C++ has become mainstream.
 Coroutines are the base for cooperative tasks, event loops, infinite data streams, or pipelines.

 - Modules overcome the restrictions of header files.
 They promise a lot.
 For example, the separation of header and source files becomes obsolete as the preprocessor.
-In the end, we have faster built time and an easier way to build packages.
+Ultimately, we have faster built time and an easier way to build packages.

 Packages